NARPNet/NARPNet_NCS/README.md

 ### The Data Files

-These are files in the `files` dir used by the NCS macros for information that changes from net to net.
+The data files are in the `files` dir and are used by the NCS macros for information that changes from net to net.
 They are transmitted verbatim without any macro tag replacements.

 * `CHECKINS.txt`: This is the most important and most used file.
 It contains the check-ins that the NCS has seen so far.
 It is where the NCS records the